Zero Trust Access to a Collection of RDP Servers

 3. Configure the remaining Service Attributes fields, making sure to set the method for how incoming connections should be proxied to the backend to Client specified using HTTP Connect.

-4. In the Banyan Desktop App, locate the single entry (for this collection of RDP servers) and click Connect.
+4. In the desktop app, locate the single entry (for this collection of RDP servers) and select Connect.

 5. Open your preferred RDP client and access the applicable PC to which you are connecting.
 Or, create a new PC by adding the applicable backend IP.
 Then, add a gateway.